Last month, we received a reader email asking “Where are the best places to find pans with lids for my toaster oven?”

 Stoneware Mini Cocottes

-You can find them in a variety of fun colors like pink, navy, red, and yellow on Amazon too.
+They sell them in a variety of fun colors like pink, navy, red, and yellow on Amazon too.
 Each cocotte measures 4″ x 2.5″ and holds 8-ounces.

 Pros: They’re great for roasting a head of garlic in and if you remove the lids they double as ramekins for baking individual cakes and crisps.